mbaumer/us_hep_funding/docs/_states/FL.md

 [Back to top](#top)
 ## FL-02 -- Rep. Neal Dunn (R) -- [Wikipedia](https://en.wikipedia.org/wiki/FL-02)
 ### Committees
+Neal Dunn is the #11 Republican on the House Committee on Science, Space, and Technology; Subcommittee on Energy

 Neal Dunn is the #21 Republican on the House Committee on Science, Space, and Technology

 ### HEP Grants